Missing PersonsDeath is not the greatest loss in life. The greatest loss is what dies inside us while we live.

 During the holiday season, everywhere around us are sounds, smells and wishes of good cheer.
 For many the holidays are time for family and joyful celebration.
 But for some the holidays are more than we can bear.
 The thought of cooking a holiday meal, attending a holiday party or celebrating holiday traditions only bring feelings of grief and loneliness.
 How can those that have a loss feel like celebrating the holidays this season?

-The Hospice Foundation of America's Nov 2005 article Focus on: Holidays and Grief tells the bereaved to recognize the holidays will not be the same.
+The's Nov 2005 article Focus on: Holidays and Grief tells the bereaved to recognize the holidays will not be the same.
 They also suggest that you should not isolate yourself.
 Often the bereaved isolate themselves from friends and family during this time and feel they must bear their pain alone.
 The HFA suggests you call friends and family and maybe use this time to reflect on the happier times or the special times with the deceased.

 About the Author